AllysonMcGrath/gale-weather-app/README.md

 **9. Open Weather(https://openweathermap.org/)**

 ## Future Development
-With more time and money
+With more time and money we could take this application and purchase a premium weather api to give our clients more options.
+Another option would be to bring this to mobile or turn it into a PWA.

 ## Credits
 [Allyson](https://github.com/AllysonMcGrath)